-We submit the documents as per EOI No. (to be numbered by the Branches) dated -------- for Appointment of Guarantee Brokers for sale of Onions procured by NAFED during the year 2025-26.
+We submit the documents as per EOI No. …………………..(to be numbered by the Branches) dated -------- for Appointment of Guarantee Brokers for sale of Onions procured by NAFED during the year 2025-26.

 We have thoroughly examined and understood all the terms & conditions as contained in the Bid document and agree to abide by them.